oasis-tcs/idpf-specification/idpf_specification.md

 #### Flex RX Descriptors Write Format

-The "Flex" write back formats are used in the “In order, single queue model" and for "Out of order, split queue model".
+The "Flex" write back formats are used in the “In order single queue model" and for "Out of order split queue model".

 #### 16B RX Descriptors Write Format Flex